mmikowski/hi_score/README.md

 ### Windows
 We recommend using a virtual machine as detailed above.
 Installation *might* work with the new Linux subsystem on Windows 10 but we don't have any experience with it.

-### Contribute
-If you have installed the code on a platform other than Ubuntu we would appreciate a write up so we can add to this document for the benefit of others.

 ## Use
 ### Install
 Install **hi\_score** dependencies and then copy vendor libraries as illustrated in the **Quick start** section.
 One can also use `npm install hi_score` but the git method is preferred.
 No errors should be reported.